MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

 The API will use the shared GPU texture buffer so that it can minimize the overall cost with regards to frame copy.

-The proposed APIs have dependency on the DirectX and its internal attributes such as adapter LUID so it supports Win32/C++ and C++/WinRT APIs at this time.
+The proposed APIs have dependency on the DirectX and its internal attributes such as adapter LUID so it supports only Win32/C++ APIs at this time.

 # Examples